_JPG.jpg)

 Handling and Medicating

 Most places that take in stray or feral cats provide medical treatments only while the cat is sedated.
 This is completely fine if that's all you're capable of doing, only do what is feasible for you and the cat.
 The techniques presented here are for those who would like to learn how to handle and medicate these cats without having to sedate them for every treatment or exam.
 This comes in handy for cats that are high-risk patients, ones that need daily treatments, and for assessing a cat while they're awake.
+Visit my Training Videos page to for step-by-step demonstrations of my handling techniques.
 For oral medications, it is better to mix it in wet food, canned tuna, or Churu to avoid additional stressful handling, when possible.
 For injections, ointments, or oral meds that they aren't eating on their own, I find the Superman towel wrap to work best for restraining them.
-Below are examples of how I handle hospitalized feral cats.
+Below you'll find video examples of how I handle hospitalized feral cats.
 Most of these cats will exhibit their most severe stress/ flight behaviors in the first 30 seconds of being handled for the first time, but once you're able to secure them in a towel, they almost always calm down.
 That being said, do not let your guard down or they will try to escape.
 The most common time for a cat to try and break free is when you are putting them back into their kennel or housing unit, so be extra cautious.
-Some cats are stronger than others so be sure you have a good grip on them before removing them from their kennel, box, or trap, however I promise that you are stronger than a 10-pound cat.
+Some cats are stronger than others so be sure you have a good grip on them before removing them from their kennel, box, or trap, however I promise that you are stronger than a 10-pound cat, it just takes confidence!
 Only work with a feral cat in a secure room in case they get loose.

 Socializing